Our Story: How ASAP Began

 Back in 2012...

-The idea for ASAP was born when four local pastors (one from each: Immanuel Lutheran, St. Paul's, United Methodist, First Christian) got together and said, there needs to be a program that is available for our youth from the time the bell rings, until family gets home.
-A place that they can be safe, allowed to grow, socialize and have fun.
+The idea for ASAP was born when four local pastors of the following churches: Immanuel Lutheran, St. Paul's, United Methodist, and First Christian got together and decided there needed to be a program available for our youth from the time the bell rings until their family gets home.
+They envisioned a place where they could be safe, allowed to grow, able to socialize and to have fun.

-ASAP started, with being available to 7th and 8th graders every Tuesday and Thursday the first few years.
-As it continued to grow and as schools changed (the middle school moved from Mark Twain to the Old High School).
-The program was able to expand as well.
-In the 2016-2017 school year ASAP was able to include the 6th graders and add another day (Wednesday) with a generous grant from the Oregon Community Foundation.
+When ASAP started it was available to 7th and 8th graders every Tuesday and Thursday for the first few years.
+As the program continued to grow the schools in the community changed.
+The middle school had moved from Mark Twain to the old high school building and ASAP was able to expand as well.
+In the 2016-2017 school year, ASAP was able to include the 6th graders and added another day of programming on Wednesdays due to a generous grant from the Oregon Community Foundation.

 We are currently located at Immanuel Lutheran Church in Silverton, who graciously shares their space with us every week!
 We have grown with the middle school, serving kids ages 6th through 8th grade!
 We are constantly learning from the kids, the school, and the community!
 Focusing on kids and providing them the best possible place to be safe, hang out with friends, receive support when needed, and learn to be in community with each other!
 ASAP wants to be there for our kids!